 Sexual Assault Response Advocate (SARA)

 Any Lewis & Clark community member may speak with a SARA, whether you are a survivor, a friend of a survivor, a concerned student, or a faculty or staff member.
-All interactions with the SARA are confidential, and you may speak with a SARA anonymously via the pager.
+All interactions with the SARA are confidential, and you may speak with a SARA anonymously via the pager app.

 The SARA pager provides anonymous & confidential support for survivors & friends regarding any form of sexual misconduct

-The Sexual Assault Response Advocate (SARA) is a professional under the supervision of the Sexual Assault Response Network Coordinator.
-There are male and female SARAs available and each SARA values and understands diverse perspectives, experiences, and identities.
+Sexual Assault Response Advocates (SARA) are staff and faculty members under the supervision of the Sexual Assault Response Network Coordinator.
+Each SARA values and understands diverse perspectives, experiences, and identities.
 For a list of current SARAs, click here.

 A SARA will offer you overall assistance, support, information and follow-up regarding any form of sexual misconduct as outlined in the Lewis & Clark College Sexual Misconduct Policy.

-A survivor or friend can call the Advocate, receive support and information, and never give their name.
-This maintains anonymity while providing assistance as necessary.
-The survivor may choose to utilize services outlined by the Advocate, or the survivor may choose to do nothing at this time.
+A survivor or friend can contact a SARA, receive support and information, and only disclose what they wish to.
+This maintains confidentiality and control over what a survivor wishes to share while providing assistance as necessary.
+The survivor may choose to utilize services outlined by a SARA, or the survivor may choose to do nothing at this time.

 - If the SARA believes the survivor is at significant risk of suicide or of harming others, they will take action to protect the survivor or others from harm.
 This could involve a limited disclosure of information to health care providers, Campus Safety, or a similar entity.